It’s a win-win for me: Tige shares his COVID-19 vaccine story

 While it was a relatively easy vaccination journey for Tige, he knows it won’t be the same for everyone.

 “Going to a vaccination appointment can be a bit overwhelming, especially if you don’t know whether or not a place will cater for your accessibility needs.
-I would still encourage everyone to try and get your vaccination ASAP.
+I would still encourage everyone to try and get your vaccination ASAP by registering online.
+That's the best way to secure a booking.
 An outbreak can happen any time, so just get it done.
 And remember, you can always call ahead and find out what access will be like on the day.”

 Now fully vaccinated, Tige is grateful to have the extra protection against the COVID-19 virus, for himself and the people around him.

 “I feel much safer and reassured.
 The whole world is doing this together, and I’m a part of that.
 Getting vaccinated is a win-win for me.”

 What’s next for Tige?
 A family holiday to New Zealand, as soon as possible.